 Consequences of Neglecting Gut Health

-A poor gut microbiome can lead to inflammatory bowel disease, coeliac disease, type 2 diabetes, and skin conditions.
+A poor gut microbiome causes inflammatory bowel disease, coeliac disease, type 2 diabetes, and skin conditions.
 Chronic inflammation from gut dysbiosis is also linked to heart disease and cancer.
 Additionally, it can affect mental health, leading to anxiety, depression, and cognitive issues.

-By avoiding harmful foods and incorporating beneficial practices, you can cultivate a healthier gut microbiome, improving overall health.
+By avoiding harmful foods and incorporating beneficial practices, you can cultivate a healthier gut microbiome, improving overall health and directly supporting your bone density goals.